nouns-game-engine/nge/README.md

 - CC0 of all game engine code, without dependencies on any copyleft or proprietary libraries or SDKs (Unreal, Unity, et. al)
 -  Support for open asset formats
 - Cross-platform across Windows, Mac, and Linux by default, with well-known and battle-tested on-ramps to console SDKs.
 We also now have an experimental web-based build using WebAssembly
 - Designed such that the running game is also the development tooling.
-This is important, as many game projects ship bespoke, platform-specific editors and pipelines that make it harder to main and distribute
+This is important, as many game projects ship bespoke, platform-specific editors and pipelines that make it harder to maintain and distribute
 - Designed with the intent to minimize the knowledge required for non-technical creators to contribute, fork, or expand the game or create their own game
 - The ability to run EVM code as intrinsic to the game state.